NikKowPHP/social-brain/chapters/chapter-17.5.md

 You are ready.
 You have your baton.
 Now it's time to step onto the stage.

 ---
+### **Integrated Drill: The Graceful Correction**

+Let's combine two "Ensemble" tools into a common, high-stakes scenario.
+This builds mastery and confidence in combining tools, which is how they'll be used in the real world.

+**The Scenario:** You realize you gave your team member, Leo, unclear instructions, which led to him building the wrong feature.
+You need to both apologize for your mistake and give him feedback to ask him for clarification next time.

+**The Drill:**
+1.  **Script the Opener (The Repair Protocol, Ch 17):** Write out the "Four R's" apology you would use to take responsibility for the unclear instructions.
+2.  **Script the Pivot (The Debug Method, Ch 15):** After apologizing, how would you transition to a collaborative feedback session?
+Script how you would "Get Permission" and then "Co-Create the Upgrade" to establish a new protocol for clarifying instructions in the future.

+---
 ### **Logbook Entry**

 Before moving on to Part III, take a final moment to reflect on the full toolkit you have assembled.